glyph-cat/react-relink/docs/options.md

 Setting the value to `false` prevents the state from being tampered by accidentally modifying its value, but can slightly compromise performance.
 This is because the state is deep-copied.
 Take note, however that values passes to selectors directly reference to the original state — selectors are for selecting values, you should not include any complex logic or try to change the state there.

+NOTE: Relink will be dropping support for immutability in the next major version.
+This decision has been made because immutability has ended up being more of a liability than a essential feature.
+Removing this feature can help shrink Relink's package size and increase stability.
+Besides, what better way is there to achieve immutability for various data types in your projects other than through a custom set of code optimized for them?

 <br/>

 ## `virtualBatch`